by Ron Kurtus (revised 10 August 2016)

 Then you need to prepare yourself to perform at your peak.

-Your knowledge of you opponents can affect your performance.
+Knowledge about your opponents can affect your performance.
 Your knowledge of their reputation can affect your confidence and motivation.
 Your knowledge of how well they are doing can affect your effort.

 Reputation of competitor